jfmedeirosneto/ssmblog/README.md

 ## Write blog posts

-Create a ".md" file in posts folder (ex. hello-world.md)
+Create a ".md" file in data/posts directory (ex. hello-world.md)

 The name of file is the name of the post